Business External Process Guide

 What happens when a form is submitted?

-- A new record is created in your designated folder or database.
+- +A new record is created in your designated folder or database.

-- A notification email is sent to the person specified in the 'Assigned Handler' field, alerting them that a new request has been submitted.
+- +A notification email is sent to the person specified in the Assigned Handler field.

-- The assignee will see the item in their inbox and can begin processing it.
+- +The assignee will see the item in their inbox and can begin processing it.

-- Once the request is handled, the team member marks it as Closed and removes themselves from the assignment.
+- +Once the request is handled, the team member marks it as Closed and removes themselves from the assignment.

 Group external submissions in folders by process or channel, and set up filtered views like:

-- “New Vendor Requests”
+- +“New Vendor Requests”

-- “Unassigned Requests”
+- +“Unassigned Requests”

-- “Due This Week”
+- +“Due This Week”

-- “Closed Submissions”
+- +“Closed Submissions”

 This helps teams manage incoming requests efficiently and transparently.